Thomas Dekker (writer): Legal troubles

 In 1612, Dekker's lifelong problem with debt (he had earlier, 1599, been imprisoned in Poultry Compter) reached a crisis when he was imprisoned in the King's Bench Prison on a debt of forty pounds to the father of John Webster.
 He remained there for seven years, and despite the support of associates such as Edward Alleyn and Endymion Porter, these years were difficult; Dekker reports that the experience turned his hair white.
 He continued as pamphleteer throughout his years in prison.

 Later years

 On release, he resumed writing plays, now with collaborators both from his generation (John Day and John Webster) and slightly younger writers (John Ford and Philip Massinger).
 Among these plays is one, Keep the Widow Waking (1624, with Ford, Webster, and William Rowley), which dramatized two recent murders in Whitechapel.
 In the latter half of the decade, Dekker turned once more to pamphlet-writing, revamping old work and writing a new preface to his most popular tract, The Bellman of London.

 Death

-Dekker published no more work after 1632, and he is usually associated with the "Thomas Dekker, householder", who was buried at St. James's in Clerkenwell that year.
+Dekker died in 25 August 1632 and was buried at St James's Church, Clerkenwell.